AntaresMugisho/PyBladeDocs/docs/liveblade/liveblade-directives.md

 ## b-text

 `b-text` is a directive that dynamically updates an element's text content based on a component property or expression.
-Unlike using Blade's <span v-pre>`{{ }}`</span> syntax, `b-text` updates the content without requiring a network roundtrip to re-render the component.
+Unlike using PyBlade's <span v-pre>`{{ }}`</span> syntax, `b-text` updates the content without requiring a network roundtrip to re-render the component.

-If you are familiar with Alpine's `x-text` directive, the two are essentially the same.
+If you are familiar with Alpine's `b-text` directive, the two are essentially the same.

 ### Basic usage